drohal3/drohal3/projects/AQvis.md

 ## Hosting and deployment
 Both, frontend and backend apps are deployed using the same strategy with different steps in their CI/CD pipeline owing to the fact they use different technology stacks.

 The deployment pipelines are defined using GitHub actions.
-In the pipeline, the linting is checked, tests are run, docker images are built and published to image repository (AWS ECR and/or Docker Hub).
-After a successful push to an image repository, a notification is sent to a Discord channel using a webhook.
+In the pipelines, the linting is checked, tests are run, docker images are built and published to image repository (AWS ECR and/or Docker Hub).
+After a successful push to an image repository, a notification is sent to a Discord channel.
 The deployment pipeline also contains parts to trigger a new deployment in AWS ECS with the newest image version/tag.
 However, at the time of writing, the deployment in ECS is done manually to save the resources as the apps are not yet needed to be running all the time.

 ## Measurement data